smart-data-models/dataModel.Transportation/ItemFlowObserved/doc/spec_DE.md

       x-ngsi:
         type: Property
     laneId:
       description: 'Lane identifier.
-Lane identification is done using the conventions defined by RoadSegment entity which are based on [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Forward_%26_backward,_left_%26_right).'
+Lane identification is done using the conventions defined by RoadSegment entity which are based on [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Forward_%26_backward,_left_%26_right)'
       min: 1
-      type: integer
+      type: number
       x-ngsi:
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
-Geojson reference to the item.
-Point'
+        - description: Geojson reference to the item.
+Point
           properties:
             bbox:
               items: